AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/10-Key concepts/20-Basics of AODocs APIs.md

 The response provides a standard HTTP status code to indicate success (**2xx**), failure (**4xx**), or some other condition (**5xx**); as well as an error message to guide the next steps.

-VERSION 1 (hyperlink opens in same tab)

 Read more in [HTTP status codes in AODocs APIs](/docs/aodocs-staging.altirnao.com/1/c/Guides/60-Best%20practices/10-HTTP%20status%20codes%20and%20error%20scenarios) to determine the type of issue and how to resolve it.

-VERSION 2 (hyperlink opens in separate tab)

-Read more in <a href="/docs/aodocs-staging.altirnao.com/1/c/Guides/60-Best%20practices/10-HTTP%20status%20codes%20and%20error%20scenarios" target="_blank" rel="noopener"><span>HTTP status codes in AODocs APIs</span></a> to determine the type of issue and how to resolve it.

 ## Pagination